 The third and final entry to The Witcher trilogy from CD Projekt Red has arrived: The Witcher 3: Wild Hunt.
 This outing is more closely linked to the books by author Andrzej Sapkowski than the predecessors that came before it, introducing characters developed throughout the novels into the game for the first time.

-You pick up the reins of Geralt of Rivia once again, heading out into The Continent (some 35 times larger than Missing Profile’s map) in a game that feels like a cross between Red Dead Redemption, the Batman: Arkham games (thinking of the detective mode/Witcher sense similarities) and insert-your-favourite-RPG-here for pretty much everything else and boy - does it mesh everything together beautifully.
+You pick up the reins of Geralt of Rivia once again, heading out into The Continent (some 35 times larger than The Witcher 2’s map) in a game that feels like a cross between Red Dead Redemption, the Batman: Arkham games (thinking of the detective mode/Witcher sense similarities) and insert-your-favourite-RPG-here for pretty much everything else and boy - does it mesh everything together beautifully.

-Before continuing, though, I must mention the “Emulate Missing Profile Save” feature.
+Before continuing, though, I must mention the “Emulate The Witcher 2 Save” feature.
 This opens up alternative dialog in the game, that will only make sense should you have played through the previous games.
 A simple, but great addition to ensuring you get to follow through with your previous actions, especially if they are on a different platform.

 Dropping into the game, you’re treated with an opening cinematic that introduces you to the story (I don’t want to spoil anything here, lest it detracts from your own play through).
 The game then leads you gently by the hand in getting used to the systems and control schemes in the opening area, introducing you gradually to the varied inventory, character and crafting screens that you'll be making use of throughout.
 Tutorials become less frequent once you head out into the open world - but every now and then you'll come up against something new that you need to learn.
 It never becomes overwhelming, as you're given ample time to take in that information - or put it into practice before the next 'tutorial' appears.